vreguraman/DevSecOps-End-to-End-Project/Readme.md

 Provide the necessary details to create your Jenkins account, then  select **Install the suggested plugins** and login to your account.

-### Configuring Jenkins for CI/CD with Additional Tools
+### Configuring Jenkins for CI-CD with Additional Tools

 #### 1. Install Essential Plugins